Cooks with Soul

 • Worcestershire sauce: Just a little goes a long way—be careful not to overdo it!
 If you don’t have any, leave it out all together.

-Special equipment and tools
+Special Equipment and Tools

 For this mashed potato recipe, you don't need any fancy equipment, just a few basic kitchen tools to make the process easy and smooth: